-Grading will be based on a written report (consisting of a literature review) and an oral presentation (20 min) with subsequent discussion, both with an individual and a teamwork component.
-Both the literature review and the oral presentation are worth 50% of the grade.
-The literature review and the oral presentation will verify that students can conduct in-depth research and present their results to a wider audience.
-They will also confirm that they are prepared for their Master Thesis.
+Grading will be based on a written report (consisting of a research protocol and related research findings) and an oral presentation (20 min) with subsequent discussion, both with an individual and a teamwork component.
+Both the written report and the oral presentation are worth 50% of the grade.
+The report and the oral presentation will demonstrate that students have gained in-depth knowledge on how to conceptualize, plan and conduct a research project.
+It will thus show that students are prepared to write their Master Thesis.